accredited icon

 How do I prevent a delay?

-When applying for a police check, make sure you provide everything required in terms of personal information and identity documentation.
+When applying for a Nationally Coordinated Criminal History Check, make sure you provide everything required in terms of personal information and identity documentation.
 Check that you enter the information very carefully to avoid spelling and typing errors, and make sure all of your documents are valid and up-to-date.

 Once you are in the system, you can’t do anything to change or speed up the process, so being very careful and precise at the submission stage is the best way to prevent a delay.